Pros and Cons of MA Revocable Living Trusts

 PRO: Non-tax reasons to have a trust (protecting the beneficiary)

-Sometimes you want to leave money or assets to a person who can't control themselves, say, by (almost) uncontrollable spending, or having divorce or drug/alcohol problems.
+You may want to leave money or assets to a person who can't control themselves.
+Maybe it's uncontrollable spending, or having divorce or drug/alcohol problems.

-If the beneficiary receives government benefits premised on their low assets or income, you can put terms in the documents that tell the trustee to supplement but not replace those government benefits.
+In this case you can instruct the trustee to supplement but not replace those government benefits.

 Another example: a client may have a son or daughter with a severe drug problem.
-If you leave assets directly to the person with a problem, as the sole or one of several persons, they can spend the money almost without control within months.
+If you leave assets to them, they may spend all the money within months.

-Alternatively, if the parent directed the trustee to continue to hold the beneficiary's share after the parent's death for the BENEFIT of the beneficiary, the trustee can pay for the beneficiary's rent and food but not allow the bulk of the funds to be lost to abuse.
+The parent can direct the trustee to continue to hold the beneficiary's share after the parent's death.
+It would be used for the BENEFIT of the beneficiary.
+The trustee can pay for the beneficiary's rent and food but not allow the bulk of the funds to be lost to abuse.

-Eventually, through the beneficiary and others' efforts, the problem is controlled, then the trustee can loosen the purse.
+Through the future efforts of the beneficiary and others, they can control the problem.
+And then the trustee can loosen the purse.

 PRO: You can change the terms of the revocable living trust

-A significant difference between a Massachusetts revocable living trust and an irrevocable trust is this: you can easily change the revocable living trust at a future date, perhaps many years after you first sign it.
+A big difference between a Massachusetts revocable living trust and an irrevocable trust is that you can change one and not the other.

-In this way, a revocable living trust is different from the MA irrevocable trust that can be changed but only with much more effort.
+You can change a MA irrevocable trust but only with much more effort.

 PRO: You can protect assets in a trust